JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 @.
 These numerous failures to meet with the AAAP's minimum policy requirements and those of the local development framework, are set out in detail by the 35% Campaign in their [witness evidence](http://35percent.org/letters/aylesbury-witness-evidence) and are relied upon but not be addressed in detail here.

-## The Scheme is not viable and therefore not deliverable.
+## The Scheme is not viable.
 @.
 Paragraph 22 of the ODPM Circular 06/04 requires the Acquiring Authority to demonstrate that the Scheme underlying the Order is financially viable and therefore deliverable.

 @.
-The Objectors submit that there are three main factors which demonstrate that the Scheme is not financially viable:
+The Objectors submit that there are four main factors which demonstrate that the Scheme is not financially viable:

  1. The Scheme was not viable in the first place
  2. £180m of allocated government funding has been withdrawn since the AAAP was adopted